WHAT

 Kaiako will ensure that

-• No tamariki is isolated, immobilized or deprived of food or drink.
+No tamariki is isolated, immobilized or deprived of food or drink.
 No tamariki will be spoken to harshly, belittled, or degraded.

-• Strategies such as ‘when/then’, ‘when you hit you sit’, proximal praise, ignoring are to be used regularly.
-Referring to the Incredible Years Manual and text book will provide further strategies.
+Strategies such as ‘when/then’, ‘when you hit you sit’, proximal praise, ignoring are to be used regularly.
+Referring to the Incredible Years Manual and textbook will provide further strategies.

-• Some behaviour may be ignored in the short term or the kaiako’s attention may be given to the victim of the tamariki undesirable actions after a short firm message is given to the offending tamariki child.
+Some behaviour may be ignored in the short term or the kaiako’s attention may be given to the victim of the tamariki undesirable actions after a short firm message is given to the offending tamariki child.

-• Tamariki are encouraged to take responsibility for their own behaviour and resolve their own conflicts, but support from an adult will be offered when the tamariki is unable to do this.
+Tamariki are encouraged to take responsibility for their own behaviour and resolve their own conflicts, but support from an adult will be offered when the tamariki is unable to do this.

-• When differences arise between tamariki, we will talk to all involved.
-If possible find out what has happened and encourage them to talk and work out how their differences can be resolved to “make things right” with each other.
+When differences arise between tamariki, we will talk to all involved.
+If possible, find out what has happened and encourage them to talk and work out how their differences can be resolved to “make things right” with each other.

-• If required, a tamariki will be redirected to another play area.
+If required, a tamariki will be redirected to another play area.

-• If a kaiako is finding a situation too stressful, they will be encouraged to move away and allow/request another kaiako to take over.
+If a kaiako is finding a situation too stressful, they will be encouraged to move away and allow/request another kaiako to take over.

-• When a tamariki does not respond to positive guidance and frequently has challenging behaviours, observations will be completed by staff and a plan of action be put in place to manage the behaviour.
+Kaiako may do some observations and a plan of action be put in place to manage the behaviour.

-• If a tamariki persists in inappropriate behaviour a meeting will be called with parents/whanau to share concerns and ideas about how the behaviour will be managed.
-It may also include obtaining advice and support from appropriate outside agencies.
+If a tamariki persists in inappropriate behaviour a further conversation or a meeting will be called with the parents/whanau to share concerns and ideas about how the behaviour will be managed.

-• ‘Daffodil’ is the code word to indicate to another kaiako that a situation is under control.
+‘Daffodil’ is the code word to indicate to another kaiako that a situation is under control.

-• The Incredible Years Programme Manual.
+The Incredible Years Programme Manual.

-• Webster-Stratton, C. (2012) Incredible Teachers: Nurturing Children’s Social, Emotional and Academic Competence. www.incredibleyears.com
+Webster-Stratton, C. (2012) Incredible Teachers: Nurturing Children’s Social, Emotional and Academic Competence. www.incredibleyears.com

-• Licensing Criteria for Early Childhood Education and Care Centres (2008).
+Licensing Criteria for Early Childhood Education and Care Centres (2008).

-• Engage: Self-regulation Programme for Improved Life-Course Outcomes.
+Engage: Self-regulation Programme for Improved Life-Course Outcomes.